home-assistant/home-assistant.io/source/_integrations/rflink.markdown

 A complete list of devices supported by RFLink can be found [here](https://www.rflink.nl/devlist.php).

-Even though a lot of devices are supported by RFLink, not all have been tested/implemented.
+Even though many devices are supported by RFLink, not all have been tested/implemented.
 If you have a device supported by RFLink but not by this integration please consider testing and adding support yourself.

 ## Configuration